-According to the National Restaurant Association ("NRA"), restaurant industry sales are expected to reach \$537 billion in 2007, reflecting a growth rate of 5% over 2006.
-2007 will mark the 16th consecutive year of sales growth in the restaurant industry.
-Full service restaurants sales are expected to grow 5.1% due to a rise in disposable income, an expanding economy and increased tourism.
-According to NRA data, sales at quick service restaurants, including fast-casual or quick casual, are projected to grow 5.0% due to consumers' continued demand for convenience and value and new menu offerings.
-The NRA predicts the number of restaurants in the United States will top approximately 1,000,000 by 2010.
-Restaurants' share of the food dollar is 47.9%, but it is expected to be 53% by 2010.
-In 1955, the share was 25%.
+According to the National Restaurant Association ("NRA"), restaurant industry sales are expected to reach \$558 billion in 2008, an increase of 4.4% over 2007.
+2008 will mark the 17th consecutive year of sales growth in the restaurant industry.
+Full service restaurants sales are expected to grow 4.3% due to expanded menu options, opportunities associated with meeting the demand of today's increasingly sophisticated and value-conscious consumer and added off-premise options (takeout, delivery and curbside) to meet the consumer's desire for convenience.
+According to NRA data, sales at quick service restaurants, including fast-casual or quick casual, are projected to grow 4.4% due to consumers' continued demand for convenience and value and new menu offerings.